 The data buffer stores the most recently used data blocks as pages in memory.
-DBMaker uses the most recently used algorithm to determine which data pages to keep in the buffer.
-The data buffer can be manually set to a specific value or DBMaker can automatically configure it.
+DBMaker uses the most recently used algorithm to determine which data pages are buffered.
+The data buffer can be manually set to a specific value or DBMaker can configure it automatically.
 To have DBMaker set the number of page buffers, select Configure the buffer automatically.
-The Size of Data Buffer (pages) setting can be altered by inputting a value in the field or by using the up and down arrows to the right of the field.
-Increasing or decreasing the number of data pages in the data buffer has a dramatic effect on database performance.
-Refer to the section "Tuning Page Buffer Cache" in Chapter 17 of the Database Administrator's Guide for more in-depth information on optimizing this value.
+The Size of Data Buffer setting can be altered by inputting a value in the field or by using the up and down arrows to the right of the field.
+There are three unit options for page size: Page, M (megabytes), and G (gigabytes).
+Please note that the actual size will be 1 page less than the specified value when using M or G. Increasing or decreasing the size of the data buffer dramatically affects database performance.
 This setting corresponds to the DB_NBufs keyword in the dmconfig.ini file.
 The default value is Configure the buffer automatically.